-Q. When and how did tar spot get to the United States?
+When and how did tar spot get to the United States?

-A. One theory is that a tropical storm from the Gulf of Mexico in 2015 deposited wind-blown spores to northern Illinois and northern Indiana.
+One theory is that a tropical storm from the Gulf of Mexico in 2015 deposited wind-blown spores into northern Illinois and northern Indiana.

-Q. Where can it be found?
+Where can it be found?

-A. Tar spot has been confirmed across a widespread area of eastern lowa, central and northern Illinois, southern Wisconsin, northern and central Indiana, southern Michigan, northwest Ohio, and southern Florida (Figure 1).
+Tar spot has been confirmed across a widespread area of Iowa, Illinois, Wisconsin, Indiana, Michigan, northwest Ohio, and southern Florida as well as Ontario, Canada (Figure 1).